 Over the three days she visited I took Shashi to the Indian grocery stores around town, to a couple of Indian restaurants, and we visited with my two cousins, and in the evenings we cooked together.
 I learnt two awesome recipes that I am looking forward to sharing with you all.
 One is a side dish called gotsu which is like a spicy tangy veggie stew that can be had with rice or fish or chicken, and the second recipe is a ginger honey tea that is so delicious and warming on our cold days ahead.
 But I think what I will remember most fondly of Shashi’s visit is her voracious interest in gardening and all things garden!

 The first thing Shashi asked me when she came home was for me to show her around the garden.
 Boy did she spend hours appreciating EVERY plant I grow!
 I knew my Mom was a gardening fanatic, I also knew my maternal grandparents were avid gardeners, but I think Shashi takes it to another level!
 She wanted a cutting of everything she saw 😀, seeds from every plant that had them 😀, even little seedlings that had self-sowed on the ground like tiny tiny olive seedlings, she wanted rose cuttings, succulent cuttings, geranium cuttings, anything she saw in the garden she wanted to try and grow them back home in South Carolina!
 Folks, she took a backpack full of cuttings, seedlings and seeds 😀🥰🌹🍃🌿☘️!!

 I asked her to give me an update on how all these seedlings and seeds do back in her hometown.
 She sent me a text after she got back and said she is taking lots of pictures of her plantings from California.
-Can’t wait to hear back on an update!
+Can’t wait to see them.

 This was a very special visit from a very dear Aunty of mine.
 Truly a heartfelt way to start off the month of November 😘😍💕.